google/zetasql/docs/query-syntax.md

 it can resolve to more than one unique object in the query or in a table schema, including the schema of a destination table.

-Examples:

-This query contains column names that conflict between tables, since both `Singers` and `Songs` have a column named `SingerID`:
+The following query contains column names that conflict between tables, since both `Singers` and `Songs` have a column named `SingerID`:

 ```sql
 SELECT SingerID
 FROM Singers, Songs;
 ```

-This query contains aliases that are ambiguous in the `GROUP BY` clause because they are duplicated in the `SELECT` list:
+The following query contains aliases that are ambiguous in the `GROUP BY` clause because they are duplicated in the `SELECT` list:

 ```sql {.bad}
 SELECT FirstName AS name, LastName AS name,